Lab 01 — Environment Setup

 nextflow -h # confirm it installed correctly

-- Accept the GitHub Classroom link, clone the repo, make a change, and push it
+- Accept the GitHub Classroom link and clone the repo onto the SCC

 - Submit your BU email and GitHub username via the course form